 Watch for how competitors layout their items in the

-requirement for certain items to be in designated locations in the staging
+staging yard.
+Certain items are to be in designated locations in the staging

-yard and fasteners may be in contact with each other, however every
+yard and nuts and bolts may be in contact with each other, however every

-temporary pier, member, tool, and fastener must be in contact with the
+member, tool, loose nut and bolt must be in contact with the

 image, some of the nuts and bolts are not in contact with the ground and